-- Each selection tool has Add To Selection and Subtract From Selection modes which can be activated by clicking the buttons at the left of the Tool Options pane.
-You can also hold down either the Shift key as you use a selection tool to add to a selection or the Alt / Option key to subtract from it. - 2 Choose Enhance > Adjust Color > Color Variations to open the Color Variations dialog box.
-Radio buttons at the lower left enable you to treat Shadows, Midtones, Highlights, and Saturation separately.
-Increase or decrease the lightness and the Red, Green, and Blue color components for the selected tonal range by clicking the appropriate thumbnail variations. - 3 For most files modified in the Editor, the Include In Organizer option is activated by default in the Save, Save As, and Save Optimized As dialog boxes.
-When you batch-edit files with the Process Multiple Files feature, this option isn't part of the process, so you must add the edited files to the Organizer manually by choosing File > Get Photos And Videos > From Files And Folders.
+- Each selection tool has Add to Selection and Subtract from Selection modes that can be activated by clicking the buttons at the left of the Tool Options pane.
+You can also hold down either the Shift key as you use a selection tool to add to a selection or the Alt/Option key to subtract from it.
+The new Refine Selection tool is useful for nudging a selection's borders in small amounts, which is useful when dealing with detailed areas. - 2 Choose Enhance > Adjust Color > Adjust Color Curves to open the Adjust Color Curves dialog.
+The sliders at the bottom enable you to treat Shadows, Midtones, Highlights, and Saturation separately. - 3 For most files modified in the Editor, the Include in Organizer option is activated by default in the Save, and Save As dialogs.
+When you batch-edit files with the Process Multiple Files feature, this option isn't part of the process, so you must add the edited files to the Organizer manually by choosing File > Get Photos and Videos > From Files and Folders.